To the Bone (film): Plot

 Ellen is a 20-year-old college dropout dealing with anorexia, who returns home to the house of her stepmother and father after struggling through an in-patient program and failing to make any progress.
 With her absentee father unwilling to deal with her, Ellen's stepmother, Susan, sets her up with a specialist, Dr. William Beckham, who insists that Ellen join his patient program.
-Ellen is reluctant to do so, but her mind is changed by her younger sister.
+Ellen is reluctant to do so, but her mind is changed by her younger half sister, Kelly.

 Ellen moves into the house with six other patients, who include five young women and Luke, an upbeat ballet dancer, who is near recovery from both his anorexia and a knee injury.
-Luke acts as a moral cheerleader for the other patients and takes a special interest in Ellen, eventually revealing that he is a fan of Ellen's art.
+Luke acts as a moral cheerleader for the others and takes a special interest in Ellen, eventually revealing that he is a fan of Ellen's art.

 At a family-therapy session with Beckham, Ellen's father fails to show up.
 Until 18 months earlier, Ellen was living with her mother, who abandoned her to move to Phoenix, Arizona, with a lesbian partner.
-It is revealed that previous artwork she had posted on Tumblr was cited as an influence by a girl who later killed herself.
+It is revealed that previous artwork she had posted on Tumblr was cited as an influence by a girl who later died by suicide.
 Ellen promises to try to do better, but instead continues to lose weight.

 Ellen makes headway, changing her name to Eli and bonding with the other members of the house.
 She is surprised, however, when Luke kisses her and admits he is starting to fall in love with her.
 She panics and quickly rejects him.

 Later on, she learns that Megan, another woman in the house, miscarried her baby, having resumed her purging after reaching 12 weeks gestation and believing it was safe.
-The event sends Eli into a tailspin, and she decides to run away.
-On her way out, Luke begs her to stay, telling her that he needs her, as he realizes that his knee condition is permanent and he will never be able to properly dance again and needs something new on which to focus.
+The event sends Eli into a tailspin, and she decides to leave.

+On Eli's way out, Luke begs her to stay, telling her that he needs her, as he realizes that his knee condition is permanent and he will never be able to properly dance again and needs something new on which to focus.
 Eli leaves anyway.

 Near death, Eli goes to her mother's home.
 That night, her mother expresses guilt for the postpartum depression she had after giving birth to Ellen and suggests that she might try feeding Eli with a bottle while rocking her to help solve both their issues.
 Eli finds the idea strange, but after her mother tells her that she accepts if she chooses death, she decides to go along with the idea and allows herself to be rocked while her mother feeds her rice milk from a bottle.

 After eating, Eli goes for a walk at night.
 Passing out, she hallucinates that she is in a tree where she kisses Luke, who is able to get her to see how sick she is.
 He gives her a piece of coal that represents her courage, and she swallows it.